Tim Willinger group - Studying Mucosal Immunity and Inflammation In Vivo

 Development and function of human macrophages

 Macrophages are the most abundant immune cells in the lung.
 Due to their strategic location, they protect us from airborne pathogens, while performing tissue repair after injury or infection.
 However, not much is known about the development and function of lung macrophages in humans.
 To overcome this limitation, we have created a unique model to study human macrophages in vivo.
 Using this model, we have recently discovered how human blood monocytes migrate and become distinct types of lung macrophages.
 Blood monocyte-derived macrophages are relevant in many lung diseases, including COVID-19.
+In addition, we have identified the fetal precursor of human lung macrophages and how cell origin impacts the function of human lung macrophages

 Innate lymphoid cell migration